 - on sandwiches or burgers

-While homemade mayo is super easy to make, there are definitely a few tips to keep in mind to while making it to achieve the best results.
+While homemade mayo is super easy to make, there are a few tips to keep in mind while making it to achieve the best results.
 Here are some of my tips:

 - neutral tasting oil – use want to use oil with a light and very mild flavor.
 I love using avocado oil, but you could also use light olive oil.
 I do not recommend extra virgin olive oil as it is too strong and will completely change the taste of your mayo.

-- immersion blender – I talked about it above, but it’s the EASIEST way to make homemade mayo in my opinion.
-No slowly streaming in the oil or anything like that.
+- immersion blender – using an immersion blender is the EASIEST way to make homemade mayo in my opinion.
+No slowly streaming in the oil, using a whisk, or anything like that.
 Just place everything into a jar and blend away.

 If you don’t have an immersion blender